armonistan/ld38/design-docs/base-game.md

 * space bar
   * press to engage selected wall
   * engaged walls have slight cooldown after firing
-  * OPT - hold to 'charge' wall bounce power
+  * hold to 'charge' wall bounce power
+* left arrow, right arrow
+  * add directional influence to the ball so it will try to turn as it flies
 * E
   * pause the game
 * OPT - mouse & left click